isidoredot/isidoredot.github.io/md/faq.md

 yes! my DMs are open. i may not be super responsive all the time but i read my DMs

+*do you do commissions?*

+i can help with whatever you need in the songwriting, production, or mixing/mastering process, and maybe even with visuals, programming, engineering or directing. contact me if you're interested in commissions, though as i'm busy i can't guarantee i will have time or motivation. i like working on cool things. convince me that your project is cool!

 *what music do you like?*

-check out my [https://rateyourmusic.com/~BedrockSolid](rateyourmusic) page. i'm very conscious of what i like and what i don't like to hear in music, and i use that to my advantage because it becomes easier to get inspiration and to identify issues in my own music. but yeah that's why i have a whole rating system...
+check out my [rateyourmusic](https://rateyourmusic.com/~BedrockSolid) page. i'm very conscious of what i like and what i don't like to hear in music, and i use that to my advantage because it becomes easier to get inspiration and to identify issues in my own music. but yeah that's why i have a whole rating system...

-*do you do commissions?*

-i could help with whatever you need in the songwriting or production process, and maybe even with visuals, programming, engineering or directing. contact me if you're interested in commissions, though as i'm busy i can't guarantee i will have time or motivation. if i think your project is cool i'll be more likely to help. or maybe if u have money